 Lastly, just leave the thighs alone for 3-5 minutes before moving them at all.
 Fun fact, things naturally release themselves from the pan when they are ready.
 If you go to move the chicken thigh and it feels stuck, give it another minute or so before trying to move it again.
 Lastly, when you add these chicken thighs back to the skillet before everything goes into the oven, nestle them into the squash and cream sauce mixture with the skin side up, and don’t smother them with sauce.
 This will ensure that the meat is nice and juicy, but the skin stays crispy.

-Should I Debone The Chicken Thighs in This Chicken and Butternut Squash Recipe?
+Should I Debone The Chicken Thighs in This Chicken Butternut Squash Recipe?

 When it comes time to dig in, the chicken will be so tender that it falls off the bone!
 If you prefer not to leave the bone in, check out this great guide.
 Just make sure you save your chicken bones for later, you can turn them into a great stock!
 Simply throw the chicken bones into a freezer bag, and freeze them until you collect enough to make some homemade chicken stock.
 Here’s some recipes and instructions for how to do that!

 Can I Make My Own Italian Seasoning Blend?

 Yes!
-For this recipe the Italian seasoning blend is such a lovely and savory blend of herbs.
+For this butternut chicken recipe the Italian seasoning blend is such a lovely and savory blend of herbs.
 Of course you can use store-bought, or you can make your own!
 It’s so easy and cost effective to make your own Italian Seasoning blend at home.
 The best part is you can always just add a bit more of your favorite herbs to ensure it fits your tastes.

 Here’s how we fix ours up: